Patshakeitout/Patshakeitout/README.md

-- 👋 Hi, I’m @Patshakeitout
+- 👋 Hi, I’m @Patshakeitout.
+I am learning Angular.

 <!---
 Patshakeitout/Patshakeitout is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.